nickmvincent/cmpt419_spring2025/slides_src/week06-draft.md

 ## Downsampling and training variance

 - LOO had some issues with randomness in training / the idea that we'll get variance in our model performance if we just retrain with the same architecture and data over and over
-- Downsampling is likley better in this regard
+- Downsampling is likely better in this regard

 ---